Qualified Zone Academy Bonds: Qualification

+Many QZABs were issued for public school renovations prior to their January 2018 cancelation referenced above.

 The renovation of Oak Ridge High School in Oak Ridge, Tennessee has been partially funded by $8 million in QZABs.
 Matching funds to qualify for QZAB funding were provided through private donations.

 The renovation of Warren County School District in Warren County, Pennsylvania and Lehighton Area School District in Lehighton, PA were both funded by $39 and $9.5 million QZAB's respectively.
 Matching funds to qualify for QZAB funding were provided through donations (including 10% match and Academy) from the National Education Foundation and State University of New York (SUNY).